Keyboard shortcuts

 In its simplest form, a µcad program consists of a single file containing one or more of the above statements.

 A source file can serve as both a module and a workbench.
 You can use it to provide structure (for example, by organizing submodules) or as a kind of workbench where you add statements to generate outputs—such as a 2D graphic or a 3D model.
-The workbench section of the file is only evaluated if it is in the main file (the one that microcad was called with).

 The following examples illustrate this: a circle and a sphere are created, each with a radius of one centimeter.